Fruityisgood/AUModdedServers-Win/README.md

-<h1 style="text-align: center;">Among Us Modded Servers for Windows</h1>
+# Among Us Modded Servers for Windows
-This project allows you to easily install modded Among Us servers on Windows
+This project allows you to easily install modded Among Us servers on Windows.

 ## Screenshot
 ![Screenshot of Installer](installer_screenshot.png)